dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 machine that you can access with your web browser on port 80 or 443.

-Under the hood inside the container runs Nginx that dynamically generates its configuration from the events are emitted by the Docker Engine.
-So if a container dies it will be also removed from the Nginx configuration and if a new container is launched a new entry will be added to the configuration.
+Under the hood inside the container runs Nginx that dynamically generates its configuration from the events that are emitted by the Docker Engine.
+So if a container dies it will be removed from the Nginx configuration and if a new container is launched a new entry will be added to the configuration.